-The total capital spend in 2013/14 of £59m is the second largest annual total after the £61m in 2012/13.
-Over half the programme (£36m) related to schools projects which included the provision of primary places (£16m), building sixth forms in every secondary school (£10m) and continuing the academies works funded by the Government (£8m). £11m was invested in the borough's infrastructure including TfL and Council funded road and pavement schemes, as well as Uplift schemes.
-The Council also made a capital loan to WLWA which assists them in financing new waste facilities as well as generating an interest return for the Council - a development which is expected save the Council in excess of £1m per annum when it is completed.
+The total spend in 2014/15 of £73m is the largest ever annual total spent on the capital programme.
+Over half the programme (£40m) related to schools projects which included the provision of primary places, building sixth forms in every secondary school and continuing the academies works funded by the Government.
+A further £8m was invested in the Borough's infrastructure including TfL and Council funded road and pavement schemes, as well as Uplift schemes.
+The Council also made a further capital loan to WLWA which assists them in financing new waste facilities as well as generating an interest return for the Council - a development which is expected save the Council in excess of £1m per annum when it is completed.